rohan-deshpande/trux/docs/usage/rest.md

 ```

 This way, when you fill a collection with models, the endpoints will all be set up for you, automagically.

+## Handling dependencies

+What if your resource needs an `id` but you haven't authenticated a user yet?
+In this instance, defining your REST endpoints on demand would be cumbersome, and defining them in the constructor would be impossible.